ThoughtWorks-SEA/developer-training/docs/javascript/first-class-objects.md

 };
 ```

-As we can see above, the variable declaration var expression is hoisted but it's assignment to a function is not.
-Therefore, the intepreter throws a TypeError since it sees expression as a variable and not a function.
+As we can see above, the variable declaration var expression is hoisted but its assignment to a function is not.
+Therefore, the interpreter throws a TypeError since it sees expression as a variable and not a function.

 Read [more at this tutorial](https://scotch.io/tutorials/understanding-hoisting-in-javascript).